-This report provides a guide to the literature developed at the Bureau of Economic Geology in the Geological Analysis of Primary and Secondary Tight Gas Sands Objectives Project as part of the Gas Research Institute (GRI) Tight Gas Sands Research Program during the period 1982 through 1992.
-We review some of the key findings of the geologic studies published in 17 GRI topical reports and more than 95 Bureau of Economic Geology monographs, refereed journal papers, contributions to other GRI reports, and papers and abstracts in meeting transaction volumes.
+This report provides a final report on studies completed at the Bureau of Economic Geology under the Gas Research Institute contract Geological Analysis of Primary and Secondary Tight Gas Sands Objectives during the period 1982 through 1996.
+We review some of the key findings of the geologic studies published in 29 GRI topical reports and 102 Bureau of Economic Geology monographs, refereed journal papers, contributions to other GRI reports, and papers and abstracts in meeting transaction volumes.
 This report is intended to be a directory to this literature and to enhance the application of research results by industry.
+Research results cover a broad range of regions, formations, and geologic and engineering topics, and have been published in both geologic and engineering journals, as well as in GRI topical reports.